tsahee/ijson/README.rst

 ---------------------

 Most common usage is having ijson yield native Python objects out of a JSON stream located under a prefix.
+This is done using the ``items`` function.
 Here's how to process all European cities:

 .. code-block::  python